 - user The user context for which to generate the infra and store secrets. - provider The name of the secrets-provider to work with.
 Currently only vault is supported. - secrets A set of secret values to store within the Vault.

 '''

-del_artifact (key, tag=None, project=")
+del_artifact(key, tag=None, project=")

-Delete an artifact.

 '''